OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 #### Maxim Gal

-Maxim has a Bachelor in Software Engineering and was working as an iOS Engineer since 2011.
-His working experience covers startup companies to the financial industry.
-In the last two years he shifted to the role of a Mobile Application Security Engineer and was contributing to both projects, the MSTG and MASVS.
+Maxim has a bachelor in software engineering and was working as an iOS engineer since 2011.
+His working experience covers from startup companies to the financial industry.
+In the last two years he shifted to the role of a mobile application security engineer and was contributing to the MSTG and the MASVS.
 Maxim works currently at Sberbank and is always looking for the next challenge.

 ### Top Contributors